"Hey, Marina! Got any plans for the holidays?"

 "You're like, not givin' me a lot to work with here girl."
 Pam gave her a frown.
 "What kinda clothes does she wear?"

 "She usually wears pretty plain stuff, tank tops and jeans, and this cute little plastic crown that falls off her head a bunch.
-But a few times I've seen her in this really fancy looking suit that looks amazing on her!"
+But this one time she came over in this really fancy looking suit that looks amazing on her!"

 Pam nodded slowly, mulling over the words.
 "You should like, make her something, not buy it."